 This page evaluates the characteristics of batteries that drive economics of battery storage.
 Items that affect the cost of batteries include the life of the battery, the degradation, the round trip efficiency, the depth of discharge as well as the cost.
 Instead of simply reporting some numbers that you can argue about for each of these characteristics, I demonstrate how each of the characteristics affect the economic analysis of storage.
 As in other pages, I use an LCOE framework where the economic cost computed from the LCOE is confirmed with a financial model.
 I demonstrate how storage using batteries can be made analogous to storage of boxes in a warehouse.
+In the excel file attached to the button I attempt to concentrate on battery costs using a simple example with constant loads and solar costs.
+The example compares solar plus battery to solar plus thermal to only solar.

 Capital and Operating Cost of Battery